-When reflecting on how customers view your company, it’s common to think just about visual communication: logo, colors, and design.
-However, there is another important aspect in building brand identity: your brand voice.
+When reflecting on how customers view your company, it’s common to think about visual communication: logo, colors, and design.
+However, there is another important aspect of building brand identity: your brand voice.
 Your brand voice is becoming increasingly important as businesses rely more and more on digital marketing.
-This blog post will help you in how to create a brand voice unique to your company.
+This blog post will help you create a brand voice unique to your company.

 Whether you realize it or not, every brand has its own unique voice.
 Let’s imagine a teen clothing brand, for example.
 In terms of language, this brand is likely to use an informal tone, which makes the public identify with the company and become more comfortable in building a relationship with it.
 A great example here is PrettyLittleThing.